Voltivon/Cha-Chas-Tacos-Restaurant/READme.md

 Cha Cha's Tacos is a casual mexican restaurant where you can get vintage mexican food.

 I created a website for a local business called Cha Cha's Tacos in Redlands, California.
-I created this website for them to try to increase traffic to there store and they didn't have a menu online before, so this was a big help.
+I created this website for them to try to increase traffic to their store and they didn't have a menu online before, so this was a big help.

 This was my first real world freelancing project